muratk5n/thirdwave/en/README.md

 The name Oz is actually Öz, with two dots on top, meaning "essence" a name with nationalistic overtones (TR lastnames started in 30s).
-Oz got lucky, in US the dots are dropped so the name sounds like Oz as in "The Wizard of Oz", plus he looks Vulcan so could rock that image of wizardy, scifi doctor-bro for many years..
+Oz got lucky, in US the dots are dropped so the name sounds like Oz as in "The Wizard of Oz", plus he looks Vulcan he could rock that image of wizardy, scifi doctor-bro for many years..
 US is a place of reinvention, right?